 COULD THIS STUDY BE RIGHT FOR YOU?

 Potential participants will be scheduled for an initial 2.5 hour visit before surgery.
 During this visit, participants will be asked to review pain medication use, complete health questionnaires, and complete a pain threshold and tolerance test.
 On the day of surgery, eligible participants will be randomly assigned (like the flip of a coin) to receive either ketamine or a placebo (looks like ketamine but does not include any active drug) during surgery and after surgery for 24 hours.
 Each day in the hospital, the study will collect pain management assessments.
 After discharge, participants will have follow up visits at 10-14 days after surgery and again at 6 weeks after surgery.

 IRB: STUDY19020144- Perioperative Ketamine in Opioid-Tolerant Patients Undergoing Spine Surgery: A Randomized, double-blind, placebo-controlled trial

 MEET THE RESEARCHER

 Jacques E. Chelly, MD, PhD, MBA, is a Professor, Department of Anesthesiology and Perioperative Medicine and Orthopedic Surgery at the University of Pittsburgh.
 Dr. Chelly has over 30 years of clinical research experience and developed the Department of Anesthesiology and Perioperative Medicine’s Clinical Research Program that has enrolled thousands of research subjects since July 2002.
-Dr. Chelly’s research interests include postoperative outcomes and pain after surgery including abdominal oncologic surgery, orthopedics, trauma, and Thoracic.
+Dr. Chelly’s research interests include postoperative outcomes and pain after surgery including abdominal oncologic, orthopedics, trauma, and thoracic surgeries.
 More recently, Dr Chelly has been involved with complementary medicine including Auriculotherapy, Aromatherapy, and CBD.